Skip to content

 • Risk Documentation and Review: This activity supports continuous improvement of the process by ensuring risk documentation is properly maintained and that policies and procedures are reviewed for effectiveness and updated as needed.

-Exploring ITSM Security Management
+Exploring ITSM Information Security Management

-In many ways, ITSM Security Management serves as the execution arm of the ITSM Risk Management process.
+In many ways, ITSM Information Security Management serves as the execution arm of the ITSM Risk Management process.
 This is where specific technologies, policies, procedures, and controls are implemented to ensure a robust security posture.

 The goal of IT Security Management is to preserve the confidentiality, integrity, and availability of information, effectively supporting the organization's overall objectives and ensuring the resilience of its digital assets.

-Summary of ITSM Security Management
+Summary of ITSM Information Security Management

 • Establishing a Security Management Framework: This includes selecting an appropriate security framework (e.g., NIST CSF or ISO 27001), establishing roles and responsibilities, developing policies and procedures, implementing a governance function, and providing security training and awareness programs.